profSeeger/QGIS-Tableau-Workshops/docs/qgis/agenda.md

 permalink: /qgis/agenda/
 ---

-QGIS agenda will be added here
+The QGIS workshop agenda will be added here soon!